Hydrocodone and Oxycodone: How They're Different, How They're the Same, and Why It Matters

 Both hydrocodone and oxycodone are sometimes combined with acetaminophen, an over-the-counter pain reliever.
 In the case of oxycodone acetaminophen, it is commonly known by its brand name Percocet®.
 Hydrocodone acetaminophen is commonly known by brand names Lortab®, Norco®, and Vicodin®.

-How Are Hydrocodone and Oxycodone Different?
+Key Differences Between Hydrocodone and Oxycodone

 One primary difference between hydrocodone use and oxycodone use is the side effects.
 Tiredness is a more common effect of taking hydrocodone, and constipation is a more common effect of taking oxycodone.

-Dependency on oxycodone and hydrocodone is often both psychological and physical.
-Signs of dependency or addiction to opioids include:
+Some signs of dependency or addiction to opioids include:

 • Preoccupation with finding and taking the drug